Bargain Classics to Buy Today - updated July 2019

 Look out for: Rust it can be a killer.
 Cars which have been modified they often get later Renault running gear fitted, so be sure what you're looking at is what you want.
+A shabby car will not make a good investment.
 It's a Sunday cruiser though don't be fooled into thinking it's a performance sports car.

 Mazda RX7 Series 1